Magnesium for Sleep

 Are you among the 60 million Americans that rarely get a restful night of sleep?1 If so, it could be harming your health.
-According to reports from the Center for Disease Control and Prevention (CDC), people who don’t get enough sleep have a higher risk for many health problems including issues related to weight, blood pressure, heart health and mental health.2 Getting too little sleep can also affect your mood, make you less productive, and make you more likely to have an accident.2
+According to reports from the Center for Disease Control and Prevention (CDC), people who don’t get enough sleep have a higher risk for many health problems including issues related to weight, blood pressure, heart health and mental health.2 Getting too little sleep can also affect your mood, cognitive function and generally make you less productive.2

 Magnesium is a macro-mineral that plays key roles in mental and physical health, as well as mental and physical relaxation.
-In fact, magnesium is involved in almost every system in the body.
-The trouble is that most of us are deficient in magnesium.3 And we’re deficient for a few reasons:
+In fact, magnesium is involved in almost every system in the body, playing a role as a cofactor in more than 300 enzymatic reactions, for example.
+The trouble is that many adults in the United States may be deficient in magnesium.3 Reasons this deficiency may exist include:

 - The soils that our foods are grown in are becoming depleted of magnesium, and even when foods should contain natural magnesium it often gets filtered out in processing.
 Whole wheat is a great example.
 Only 16% of the magnesium in whole wheat makes it through processing into wheat flour.4